London Solicitor Apprenticeship Program

 Apprentice solicitors join the firm’s London office and spend their first 12 months developing an understanding of how the firm operates in business services departments such as Risk and Compliance and the Information Center.
 At that point, you’ll be transferred into one of our legal practices.

-The Trailblazer Solicitor Apprenticeship is open to school leavers who wish to pursue an alternative route to qualification as a solicitor rather than attending a full-time university course.
+The Solicitor Apprenticeship is open to school leavers who wish to pursue an alternative route to qualification as a solicitor rather than attending a full-time university course.
 It combines practical experience in the workplace with a formal degree and postgraduate study.
-You’ll go to work and receive a full-time salary and get valuable, real-life experience in your chosen field while you earn a degree at the same time.
+You’ll receive a full-time salary and gain valuable, real-life experience while studying towards your degree.

-As an apprentice, you will gain the professional solicitor qualification that will demonstrate your commercial legal ability, client service experience, ethical behavior and commitment to lifelong learning and development.
-Studying under BPP University Law School tutors, you will develop your teamwork, presenting and time-management skills and earn an LLB (Hons) law degree and the Solicitors Qualifying Exam (SQE) qualification.
+Studying under BPP University Law School tutors, you will develop your teamwork, presenting and time-management skills and earn an LLB (Hons) Law degree and the Solicitors Qualifying Exam (SQE) qualification.

 If you have any queries please contact the graduate recruitment team via email at grecruitment@mayerbrown.com.